 The basic major in applied mathematics consists of at least 40 credits of mathematics and statistics courses.
 Because different program emphases are possible, students should consult with an advisor as soon as possible concerning the alternatives.
 Students in the program must fulfill the following minimal requirements, earning a grade of C or higher in each course.
 Note that students who declared a math major in the Fall of 2018 or after are required to complete the one credit course, MATH 0500 Professional Development, prior to graduation.
 There are three sections offered in the spring term.
 The Dietrich School of Arts and Sciences maintains the Authoritative Statement of Degree Requirements (major sheet).
 The information provided here is for student convenience only.
 The official requirements should be downloaded using the link above.

-All students in the Dietrich School of Arts and Sciences who have only one major and do not have a minor or certificate must have a "related area” to graduate.
-A related area is a minimum of 12 credits and a minimum 2.0 GPA in any department other than your major.
+All students in the Applied Mathematics major who have only one major and do not have a minor or certificate must have a minimum of 12 credits and a miminum 2.0 GPA in a "relate area" to graduate.
 This related area is to be approved by the department's Undergraduate Committee consisting of a coherent sequence of courses in a field to which mathematics is applied.
 Students should consult the list in the Authoritative Statement of Degree Requirements.

 Students who are interested in graduate study are strongly advised to take Advanced Calculus, MATH 1530 and 1540.
 The two courses can be substituted for the course in the APPLIED ANALYSIS COURSE and the DIFFERENTION EQUATIONS COURSE, respectively.
 Note that no single course may fulfill two requirements simultaneously.